mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ```bash
 kill `ps aux | grep docker | awk '{print $2}'`
 ```
 1. After restarting docker service, the IP addresses may change which may confuse OM and cause monitoring issues.
-Go to More->Host Mappings, clear all mappings, wait for a few minutes and the problem should be gone
+Go to More->Host Mappings, clear all mappings, wait for a few minutes and the problem should be gone.